We are located in DePaolo Hall on the second floor in the west side of the building in Room 2079.

 - Individual supervision of a specialization/focus area selected by the Fellow that aligns with one of the Center’s service areas or a clinical interest area of a professional staff member, 1 hour, weekly

-- Individual or group supervision of group therapy work, 1 hour, weekly
+- Individual or group supervision of group therapy work (if facilitating a group),1 hour, weekly

 Employment & Compensation